Effective one-component model of binary mixture: molecular arrest induced by the spatially correlated stochastic dynamics: Discussion in the context of glass research

 Another important branch of the contemporary glass research is focused on the higher, three- and four-point correlation functions, which are well known to capture the dynamic characteristics of glasses \cite{bib:rev1,bib:4point}.
 The direct comparison of our theory with these results would require us to calculate the correlators of particle displacements.
-However, this could be done only if we knew explicitly the trajectories $x_i(t)$, by solving the equations of motion \eqref{eq:Lan}.
-This is a formidable task since the spatially variant $\Gamma(x_i-x_j)$ makes even the simply interacting systems highly non-linear.
+However, this could be done, provided that the explicit trajectories $x_i(t)$ are known.
+This is a formidable task since the spatially variant $\Gamma(x_i-x_j)$ makes the equations highly non-linear, even if the interactions are simple, e.g. harmonic.
 In the same context, it is also true that the assumption of the Gaussian SCN is insufficient, as it introduces only the two-point correlations at the microscopic level.
 Conversely, it has been already shown with the exact MCT involving the multi-point correlations\cite{bib:exact_mct} that the non-Gaussian fluctuations also contribute to the system behaviour, though this theory is challenging to apply.
-However, this suggest that our results could be improved by utilizing the non-Gaussian SCN (e.g. heavy-tailed processes).
+However, this suggest that our results could be improved by utilizing the non-Gaussian SCN (e.g. the heavy-tailed stochastic processes).
 Nevertheless, there is a correspondence between the multi-point correlation functions and the collective dissipation length.
-The former allows to find how many neighbouring particles are involved in the collective rearrangements (i.e. cooperation number \cite{bib:coop}), which in the three-dimensional systems, reads 10-20.
+The former allows us to find how many neighbouring particles are involved in the collective rearrangements (i.e. the cooperation number \cite{bib:coop}), which in the three-dimensional systems is $\simeq10-20$.
 The collective dissipation length $\tau$ provides a similar estimate, indicating a rapid rise in the number of neighbours involved in the dissipation as the density grows.

+From the experimental perspective, the dependence of our theory on the noise correlation function $H(r)$ and $\lambda$ is inconvenient, as these magnitudes are difficult to measure.
+When a colloidal binary mixtures is suitable for the confocal microscopy, $\lambda$ can be obtained from the direct tracking of particles, though it requires that the system is already well-within the regime of the slowed-down dynamics\cite{bib:donth, bib:weeks}.
+A more direct measurements of the correlated noise acting on the larger particles could be accomplished with the use of e.g. optical tweezers \cite{bib:grier,bib:yodh}, though we are not aware of any such results.
+However, knowing the direct forces acting on a particle one could estimate the correlation of the effective forces, which can serve as a proxy for $H(r)$.